fpezzati/SecProof/README.md

 Short live token (should) ensure that user who would like to log out or reset password will not get a refreshed token, so his/her token will expire shortly forcing a new login.

 ### Notice
-Remember to specify the following properties:
+Remember to provide front-end (the index.html file) with your google-signin-client-id.
+You must also specify the following properties:
 1. jwt.shared.secret (a string)
 2. jwt.token.lifetime (a number representing how long in seconds a token should last before expire)
 3. jwt.token.idletime (max time in seconds a token can live before being refreshed)